cchurch/api-docs/source/includes/_sample_code.md

 This is the algorithm at a high level, though the specifics can get a little more complex, such as determining whether a fully packed block exists.
 The state of a fully packed block is also dependent on the number of columns for the grid

 The ease of constructing layouts is highly dependent on the robustness of the 3rd party library.
-In the case that one does not exist, we fall back to our home grown packing algorithm
+In the case that one does not exist, we fall back to our home-grown packing algorithm

 <!--===================================================================-->
 ## Playing Live Video